Who Are Quick House Sale Companies?

 - Property Solvers’ marketing approach underlines the importance of exploring all our clients’ options prior to discussing any form of sale;

 - Property Solvers’ various selling guides are aimed at providing property owners with an objective understanding of their specific options and solutions.
-Area Managers will encourage homeowners to view these guides and ask questions;
+Sales Managers will encourage homeowners to view these guides and ask questions;

 - Property Solvers’ free ‘desktop’ valuation service will be based on sold house price data available in the public domain (via the HM Land Registry).
 These valuations are subject to a minimum 2-month time lag (for sold property values to appear in the public domain).
 Please access the free tools we use via our blog post on house valuation.
-Sometimes Area Managers find it useful to run through comparable evidence using Skype video chat or other free teleconferencing facilities;
+Sometimes Sales Managers find it useful to run through comparable evidence using Skype video chat or other free teleconferencing facilities;

 - Property Solvers’ marketing approaches will not mislead vendor clients regarding the likely timescales for the sale to complete;

 - Vendors will be aware that the 7-day exchange/completion process will require extra paperwork and a higher degree of proactivity from all parties;